 - NE 90th Street & 124th Avenue NE (Alternatives A and B): Identified mitigation for this intersection includes adding northbound and southbound through lanes and restriping the eastbound through lane to be an eastbound through/left/right lane with east/west split phasing.
 The additional northbound lane would need to be carried through to north of NE 90th Street.
-With these improvements in place, the intersection would meet the City's LOS standard under both Alternatives A and B. - NE 85th Street & 120th Avenue NE (Alternative B): Based on discussion with city staff and a site visit, the following geometric modifications were considered: - Adding an eastbound right turn lane from the I-405 off ramp to 120th Avenue NE to support intensive development on the Lee Johnson site - Removal of the western crosswalk of NE 85th Street (since pedestrians would have to cross at least eight lanes with proposed widening) - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane
+With these improvements in place, the intersection would meet the City's LOS standard under both Alternatives A and B. - NE 85th Street & 120th Avenue NE (Alternative B): Based on a site visit, as well as feedback from City staff and the Transportation Commission, two potential geometric mitigation options were identified: - Option 1: - Adding an eastbound right turn lane from the I-405 off ramp to 120th Avenue NE to facilitate trips for future intensive development - Removal of the western crosswalk of NE 85th Street (since pedestrians would have to cross at least eight vehicle travel lanes with planned widening related to both the interchange and eastbound right turn lane proposed above) - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane

-Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop" to create a free movement

-- Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - NE 83rd Street & 120th Avenue NE (Alternative B): With the intensive allowed development of 250 feet of maximum height allowed in the southeast quadrant, this intersection would need to be signalized.
+- Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop" to create a free movement9 - Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - Option 2: - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane - Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop."
+Unlike Option 1, the right turn would not be a free movement since the western crosswalk would remain. - Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - NE 83rd Street & 120th Avenue NE (Alternative B): With the intensive allowed development of 250 feet of maximum height allowed in the southeast quadrant, this intersection would need to be signalized.
 If this intersection serves as the only primary entrance (and a southern entrance via 118th Avenue NE is not provided), this intersection requires additional geometric modification.
 There are various ways that this intersection could be configured.
 For the purposes of this modeling, it was assumed that the west leg would include a left-turn pocket, plus a shared left/through/right lane with all other approaches served by one lane.
 This would require that the northbound left turn lane at the 85th Street intersection be extended to provide a second northbound receiving lane. - NE 80th Street & 118th Avenue NE (Alternative B): Based on delay analysis, this intersection would require mitigation regardless of whether 118th Avenue NE serves as a primary access point.
 This is due to additional traffic passing through the intersection along 80th Avenue.
 It should be noted that this intersection is located on a curve and may require additional treatments to ensure safe sight distance.
 Before constructing a signal, it would also be important to conduct a signal warrant analysis. - NE 80th Street & 120th Avenue NE (Alternative B): If the Lee Johnson site has only one primary entrance (via 83rd Street & 120th Avenue NE), this intersection would require geometric mitigation (a southbound left turn pocket) to maintain the City's LOS standard.
 It should be noted that this improvement, while necessary to mitigate impacts of the intensive allowed development contemplated by Alternative B, could be a standalone improvement, as it would better serve areawide circulation.